About Umm Suqeim

 As one of the city’s older neighbourhoods, the majority of the area is non-freehold, however, it still manages to attract a diverse mix of renters, mainly families, from around the world who live side-by-side with the local Emirati community.

-Umm Suqeim is divided into three sub-communities - Umm Suqeim 1, 2 and 3.
-The neighbourhoods here are known mainly for its detached and semi-detached, three to six bedroom villas that are a true representation of Dubai’s evolving architecture.
+Umm Suqeim Dubai is divided into three sub-communities - Umm Suqeim 1, 2 and 3.
+The neighbourhoods here are known mainly for its detached and semi-detached, 3 to 6-bedroom villas that are a true representation of Dubai’s evolving architecture.
 The villas in Umm Suqeim range in style from colonial and traditional to grand and ultra-modern.
 A lot are in private or gated compounds with communal pools, many have separate quarters for household staff.

 PROPERTIES IN UMM SUQEIM